YuanYusung/yuanyusung.github.io/_pages/about.md

 using both **distributed acoustic sensing (DAS)**  and **dense nodal seismic array** technologies.
 In **September 2026**, I plan to pursue a **PhD in Geophysics** at the **University of Science and Technology of China (USTC)** under the guidance of [**Prof. Yao Huajian**](http://yaolab.ustc.edu.cn).

+This profile page from the template is yet to be completed.